developinho/floramap-two/README.md

 ![Flora Map](https://github.com/edgewater/FloraMap/blob/master/public/img/logo.png)

-Flora MAP is an app used to storage and manager locations of plants.
+Flora MAP is an application used to storage and manager locations of plants.

 Which are the functions of this app?